Hunter McGuire: Post-Civil War

+McGuire served as president of the American Medical Association.
 McGuire married Mary Stuart of Staunton.
 Her father, Alexander Hugh Holmes Stuart, was a U.S. Congressman and Secretary of the Interior before the Civil War.
 Mary was a cousin of General Jeb Stuart.
-She and Hunter had nine children.
+She and Hunter had nine children.He lived at 5th and Grace St. in downtown Richmond, had a summer residence in Bon Air, Virginia, and a house in Henrico County.
+A statue of McGuire sits behind the Virginia State Capitol.

 McGuire wrote the introduction of the 1901 book The Old Plantation: How We Lived in Great House and Cabin before the War, written by James Battle Avirett.
 He remained a pro-slavery advocate his entire life.
 In the introduction cited above he lamented the freeing and enfranchisement of former slaves, and lauded the supremacy of the Caucasian race.
 His name has been consequently slated for removal from the medical school he founded.

-He lived at 5th and Grace St. in downtown Richmond, had a summer residence in Bon Air, Virginia, and a house in Henrico County.

-After the war, McGuire served as president of the American Medical Association.

-A statue of McGuire sits behind the Virginia State Capitol.